 The first part of the table already shows the main difference between the two GUIs.
 Portainer aims to simplify Docker management, you can see it as a Docker CLI moved to a web page.
 Rancher focuses on services for enterprises: team working management, backup and Disaster Recovery tools, a more complete cluster management.

 I found Rancher namespaces implementation a great feature: this can be very useful to large companies in managing complex context where multiple teams could be involved in many parallel projects.
-This feature is currently not present in Portainer, but it is going to be released in the very next future.
+This feature has recently added by Portainer with RBAC in last release.

 Rancher has also a fantastic and very light OS (called RancherOS), which should be based on BusyBox.
 If you want to use this OS, you are however free select your GUI.
 An example of Portainer over RancherOS (installed on Raspberry Pi) is available here.